-- Feel free to use a cup of brewed espresso in place of the instant if you’re lucky enough to have access to an espresso machine.
+Feel free to use a cup of brewed espresso in place of the instant if you’re lucky enough to have access to an espresso machine.
 Just make it strong!

-To me, the Tia Maria tastes sweeter but with a stronger taste of alcohol.
+Tia Maria (left) and Kahlua (right) have the exact same percent of alcohol by volume.
+To me, Tia Maria tastes sweeter but with a stronger taste of alcohol.
 The Kahlua is darker and has a stronger coffee taste.

-Merriam-Webster surprisingly says that both are ok.
+Merriam-Webster surprisingly says that both are acceptable pronunciations.

 We drink the Espresso Roast from Blue Star Coffee Roasters which is based in Twisp, Washington in the beautiful Methow Valley.

 Check out other uglyducklingbakery beverages including: